 An applicant must show relevant medical documentation to the SSA from a qualified healthcare professional.
 This documentation will help to prove the nature of your condition.

 The SSA will review documentation from when you started facing initial symptoms to when prolonged sleep apnea issues caused Short Term Disability or chronic disability.
 Prescriptions, diagnostic reports, hospital admission details, medications used, and other treatment procedures will also be taken into consideration.

 Sleep apnea is a fairly common condition, but there is no disability listed for the disease in the Blue Book.
 Therefore, you will have to prove that your medical condition is disabling because you are no longer able to perform substantial gainful activity (SGA).

-Consult an experienced Attorney for Social Security Disability to assist you with applying for benefits, retrieving required documentation, and handling other necessary tasks.
+Consult an experienced Disability Lawyers in Kentucky to assist you with applying for benefits, retrieving required documentation, and handling other necessary tasks.

 They will assist you throughout the process so that you do not have to face a denial.
 This way, you can concentrate on your health while your legal professionals do everything necessary to help you get disability for sleep apnea.

 Saturday : Closed